You are here

 Stay up to date

-Since the worldwide shortage of diabetes medicine Ozempic started earlier this year, the TGA has received hundreds of messages with comments and questions from people who have been affected, many with similar concerns.
+Since the worldwide shortage of diabetes medicine Ozempic started in April 2022, the TGA has received hundreds of messages with comments and questions from people who have been affected, many with similar concerns.

 We recognise the importance of Ozempic for patients living with diabetes and the other chronic health conditions it is being used to treat, and we are taking this shortage very seriously.